REDUCING METHANE EMISSIONS

 Improved Grazing Practices:

-Implementing rotational grazing techniques and pasture management strategies can help minimize enteric fermentation and reduce methane emissions from cattle.
+Implementing rotational grazing techniques and pasture management strategies can help shifting the rumen fermentation in a way that less methane is produced during fermentation.

 Nutrient Management: